dkrasne/visualizing_intertextuality/src/about.md

 <figure>
 <a href="https://pratt.darcykrasne.com/Portfolio/viz_intxt/nodegoat_model_2025-6-15.png"><img src="./images/nodegoat_model_2025-6-15.png" style="max-width: 100%;" alt="A representation of a database, showing objects connected by lines"></a>
 <figcaption>
-The database model, as of 13 March 2025.
+The database model, as of 15 June 2025.
 </figcaption>
 </figure>